Sustainable tiles poised for a 7.9% surge by 2028 in the GCC

 PHOTO

-Dubai, UAE: Amidst the glimmering skyline of the Middle East, where towering skyscrapers stand as symbols of modern innovation, a hushed transformation is underway.
+Dubai, United Arab Emirates: Amidst the glimmering skyline of the Middle East, where towering skyscrapers stand as symbols of modern innovation, a hushed transformation is underway.
 The region's relentless pursuit of architectural excellence and sustainability has given rise to a remarkable movement: the rise of Spanish ceramic tiles as a quiet yet potent force reshaping the very fabric of design, luxury, and environmental responsibility.

 A Silent Revolution with Loud Impacts